ANALYSIS-Does drug touted by Trump work on COVID-19? After data debacle, we still don't know

 Hydroxychloroquine has made global headlines in large part because of its promotion by Trump, who said in March it could be a game-changer and last month revealed he was taking it himself, even after the U.S. Food and Drug Administration (FDA) had advised that its efficacy and safety were unproven.
 In the absence of clear scientific evidence, some authorities and consumers are buying up stocks of the drug in case it turns out to be effective.
 Britain, for example, is spending millions of pounds bulk-buying tablets.

 Hydroxychloroquine was shown in laboratory experiments earlier this year to be able to block the SARS-CoV-2 virus that causes COVID-19, but this effect has not been replicated in rigorous trials in people.
-A separate study by University of Minnesota scientists of the potential preventative effect of hydroxychloroquine against the new coronavirus found it did not protect patients who had been given it prior to being exposed to COVID-19.
+A separate study by University of Minnesota scientists of the potential preventative effect of hydroxychloroquine against the new coronavirus found it did not protect people who had been given it after being exposed to COVID-19.

 Here again, though, the waters have been muddied.
 The New England Journal of Medicine, which published the research on Wednesday, noted in an editorial, that there were limits to the scope of the study.
 The University of Minnesota study also was limited in the scenario it tested, said Richard Chaisson, a Johns Hopkins researcher who is running a separate trial of the drug to determine whether it is effective in treating patients with moderate to severe versions of COVID-19.